HostWeb12115/aztec-packages/barretenberg/docs/versioned_docs/version-v3.0.0-nightly.20250925/explainers/recursive_aggregation.md

 - Alice makes her guess.
 Her proof is *not* recursive: it doesn't verify any proof within it!
 It's just a standard `assert(x != y)` circuit
 - Bob verifies Alice's proof and makes his own guess.
 In this circuit, he doesn't exactly *prove* the verification of Alice's proof.
 Instead, he *aggregates* his proof to Alice's proof.
 The actual verification is done when the full proof is verified, for example when using `nargo verify` or through the verifier smart contract.

-We can imagine recursive proofs a [relay race](https://en.wikipedia.org/wiki/Relay_race).
+We can imagine recursive proofs as a [relay race](https://en.wikipedia.org/wiki/Relay_race).
 The first runner doesn't have to receive the baton from anyone else, as he/she already starts with it.
 But when his/her turn is over, the next runner needs to receive it, run a bit more, and pass it along.
 Even though every runner could theoretically verify the baton mid-run (why not? 🏃🔍), only at the end of the race does the referee verify that the whole race is valid.

 :::